|Tel||+44 (0)1865 902724|

 My work to date has largely focused on the 'at risk mental state' for psychosis, a collection of unusual experiences that may suggest an individual is at risk of developing a psychotic disorder such as schizophrenia.
 We have used functional and structural neuroimaging, together with cognitive neuropsychology, to examine what makes such individuals at risk for psychosis, to improve prediction of who may go on to develop the disorder, and to gain a better understanding of psychological and brain changes that may underpin the onset of the disorder.
 I am also particularly interested in delusions and their formation and maintenance.
-More recently, I have been developing research into changes in mood regulation and stability, changes that may be early markers of mood or personality disorders, as well as the relationship between psychosis and autistic spectrum disorders.
+More recently, I have been developing research into changes in mood regulation and stability, changes that may be early markers of mood or personality disorders, and which may be important in the genesis of psychosis.

 Senior Clinical Research Fellow